data-8/materials-sp18/README.md

 =======

-This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course during the Fall 2017 semester.
+This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course during the Spring 2018 semester.

 This includes: homeworks, labs, and notebooks used in lecture.